 The 7.x-1.x version is the stable and recommended version for most users and production sites.
 It has reached feature freeze and will not be getting any new features, only bug fixes.

-- Add media (images and video) into any textarea (requires Wysiwyg module).
+- Embed files into any textarea using a WYSIWYG editor (requires the Wysiwyg module).

-- Plugins to use remote media from sites like YouTube, Flickr, ...
+- Enables the user of remote media from sites like YouTube, Flickr or any oEmbed provider.

 - Administration screens for CRUD dealing with Media.